Qard/crsh/README.md

 ### crsh.add|remove(path)
 Add or remove a file by its path from the block and watcher.
 Note that this will not recompile the block.
 In this particular case crsh.compile() should be called manually.

+### crsh.addType(outputType, ext)
+Tells crsh to allow files of the specified extension and that they represent files of outputType.
+For example; crsh.addType('js', 'coffee') would tell it that Coffeescript files are allowed and should understood as Javascript.
+You'll still need to supply a filter to actually convert the Coffeescript though.

+### crsh.addFilter(ext, filter)
+Add a filter function to manipulate each file of the given file extension.
+Filters can be in two formats; a function which receives (data, next) or a closure which returns a (data, next) receiver.
+The closure type is handy for applying some modifications to Crsh beforehand.
+For example; using addType() to allow the file type we are filtering.

+### crsh.findFilter(ext)
+Retrieve the currently assigned filter for the supplied extension.
+This is meant to be used internally during the compile phase.

+### crsh.coffee|stylus|less()
+Crsh comes with some pre-made filters.
+For backwards compatibility, coffee and stylus filters are added automatically.
+These filters will need to be added explicitly in the next version though, be warned.
+Use them like this; crsh.addFilter('less', crsh.less())

 ### crsh.compile(callback)
 Forces the current block to compile.
 This is called automatically when a new block is constructed with a file_paths list or the watcher is enable and a change has occured.
 When chaining, this is called manually instead.